bastonero/aiida-vibroscopy/docs/source/topics/conventions.md

 Regarding the conventions to carry out the numerical differentiations:

 - For phonons, please refer to the [`Phonopy`](https://phonopy.github.io/phonopy/) documentation.
-- For derivatives using the electric field, please have a look at the description of {class}`~aiida_vibroscopy.workflows.dielectric.numerical_derivatives`.
+- For derivatives using the electric field, please have a look at the description of {class}`~aiida_vibroscopy.workflows.dielectric.numerical_derivatives.NumericalDerivativesWorkChain`.